IVRPowers/blog/content/post/marketing/eu-store-europe-cpaas.md

 ##	We have very exciting news for you!
 ---

 Now, it's time for a new change, to work with our [IVR](http://blog.ivrpowers.com/post/technologies/what-is-ivr/) and [RTC](http://blog.ivrpowers.com/post/technologies/what-is-rtc/) cloud hosting services even better than ever.
-Our company is pleased to announce our new [US Store - Europe CPaaS](https://us.store.ivrpowers.com) ecommerce portal offering **Communications Platform as a Service** ([CPaaS](http://blog.ivrpowers.com/post/technologies/what-is-cpaas/) | [SaaS](http://blog.ivrpowers.com/post/technologies/what-is-saas/)) for all regions in Europe and others countries.
+Our company is pleased to announce our new [EU Store - Europe CPaaS](https://eu.store.ivrpowers.com) ecommerce portal offering **Communications Platform as a Service** ([CPaaS](http://blog.ivrpowers.com/post/technologies/what-is-cpaas/) | [SaaS](http://blog.ivrpowers.com/post/technologies/what-is-saas/)) for all regions in Europe and others countries.

 * Interactive Voice Response: VoiceXML IVR
 * Video Gateways: Video RTC